Moya/Moya/docs/Examples/MultipartUpload.md

 ## Parameters in body

-When we want to add parameters to the body of our request, we need to append them as a `MultipartFormData` in the `task` property:
+When we want to perform multipart upload request with additional parameters in request body, we have to create a `MultiPartFormatData` for each of our parts and them return a `.uploadMultipart(_:)` in the `task` property:

 ```swift
 extension MyService: TargetType {